louiswang524/deepneighbor/README.md

 The input data for the **Embed()** should be a pandas DataFrame with two columns in order: 'user' and 'item'.
 For each user, the item are recommended to be ordered by time.
 ### Models
 - [x]  word2vec
+- [ ] Siamese Network with triple loss
 - [ ]  deepwalk
 - [x]  graph convolutional network
 - [ ]  matrix factorization